leomonta/templetizer/README.md

 ### Why Rust?

-I don't enjoy string manipulation (in `C`) and I wanted to get familiar with `Rust` Other than the fact that it boing quite performant is quite good.
+I don't really enjoy string manipulation (in `C`) and I wanted to get familiar with `Rust` Other than the fact that it being quite performant is quite good.

-## Modus Operandis
+## Modus Operandi

-I came into this project with the objective of avoiding 'in String replacement'.
+I came into this project with the objective of avoiding 'in String replacement'. (i.e. replacing a part of a string with a another, usually longer, string)
-These operation necessitates additional allocations (not every time due to how `Rust` manages them) and the moving of data every time they occurr.
+These operation necessitates the relocation of a part (in this case it may be a big part of the file) of the string, which may cause additional allocations.

-So, instead of doing that for each time I have to replace a string, the program:
+So, instead of doing that for each time I have to replace a pattern, the program:
-- Writes to the output till the beginning of the template (`o_file.write(i_file[..start])`)
+- Writes to the output till the beginning of the pattern (`o_file.write(i_file[..start])`)
 - Writes the replacement string (`o_file.write(target_type)`)
-- Writes the rest of the input file until the next template (`o_file.write(i_file[stop..start])`)
+- Writes the rest of the input file until the next pattern (`o_file.write(i_file[stop..start])`)

-Other than that the program:
+Logically it performs these operations
-- Reads and parsed the cli args
+- Reads and parses the cli args
-- Executes the templetizer on the files given
+- Executes the templetizer on the file given
 - If asked to watches for changes on the input file to trigger the templetizer again

 ## Features